The Snow Goose (novella): Musical adaptations

 In 1975, the British progressive rock group Camel made an orchestrated instrumental album based on Gallico's novel, initially titled The Snow Goose.
 Gallico threatened to sue the band for copyright infringement, and therefore the band had to change the title to Music Inspired by The Snow Goose.
 The album was a great success and established Camel as a successful group, leading to a sell-out performance with the London Symphony Orchestra at the Royal Albert Hall, London, in October 1975, which was later released as part of their first concert album A Live Record.
 Camel toured Europe in late 2013 and early 2014, performing the album in its entirety for the first time since 1975.
 In 2014, readers of Prog magazine voted it no. 31 in the Top 100 Prog Albums of All Time.

 In 1976, RCA released an album called The Snow Goose with music written and orchestrated by Ed Welch and Spike Milligan.
 Contributions were made by Harry Edgington and Alan Clare.
 The album was produced by Welch and Stuart Taylor for Quarry Productions Ltd, with artistic direction from Milligan.
 Gallico's original story was adapted for this recording by Milligan in Australia in 1976.
 The music is published by Clowns Music Ltd. Milligan provided the narration throughout.
 Virginia, the widow of Paul Gallico, co-operated on the project.

 John Ritchie composed "The Snow Goose" for flute and orchestra in 1982.
 In 1999 a version for flute and piano was created.

+In 2026, Goodspeed Musicals will premiere a musical adaptation at the Goodspeed Opera House written by Scott Gilmour & Claire McKenzie after presenting a reading in the prestigious Festival of New Musicals in 2024.